-The ticket prices is included in the Foreign Tourist Composite Ticket and if you don’t feel up to the walk then you can apparently get a ride up.
-It’s about 25 minutes slow wander up the hill.
+The ticket prices are included in the Foreign Tourist Composite Ticket and if you don’t feel up to the walk then you can get a ride up.
+It’s about 25 minutes of slow wander up the hill.

 The only sign of the proposed electric golf cart access to the fort was one that was being lounged on by the security staff at the bottom and another at the top with a broken front axle.

-It’s a pleasant walk up and with a breeze it wasn’t too hot.
-There are drinks sellers at the top in the fort and also a restaurant.
+It’s a pleasant walk up and with the breeze it wasn’t too hot.
+There are drinks sellers at the top of the fort and also a restaurant.

 As you approach Amer, and at the bottom of the hill, actually even from Amber Fort itself, it looks like there are two forts – one much higher up the hill than the other.
 It is all in fact Jaigarh Fort and the seemingly separate buildings are connected, so you will be walking up to the tower where you see the flag flying.

 As you enter the fort, there is a map detailing the layout.
 Take a look and then wander around.
-To the right are toilets (clean, not smelly) and if you follow around the road around you’ll find the cannon foundry, some great views down over the Amber Fort and an enclosed courtyard with random displays of arms, beds and other “stuff”.
-Back at the entrance heading to the left, you’ll enter a courtyard, where cold drinks and snacks (20 for a dried out veg ‘samosa”) are on sale.
+To the right are toilets (clean) and if you follow the road around you’ll find the cannon foundry, some great views down over the Amber Fort, and an enclosed courtyard with random displays of arms, beds, and other “stuff”.
+Back at the entrance heading to the left, you’ll enter a courtyard, where cold drinks and snacks are on sale.

 In this courtyard are two indoor exhibits.
-On the left the military life of Jai Singh II.
-It’s mainly photographs and some personal items, but it’s well laid out, well signed and worth a look of 10-15 minutes or so.
-On the right, although the entrance is at the far end, is a corridor of cannons and armoury with poor signage and little clarity on the displays.
+On the left was the military life of Jai Singh II.
+It’s mainly photographs and some personal items, but it’s well laid out, well signed, and worth a look of 10-15 minutes or so.
+On the right, although the entrance is at the far end, is a corridor of cannons and armory with poor signage and little clarity on the displays.
 Walk through in 5 minutes unless you’re a cannon buff.

 The World’s Largest Wheeled Cannon – Jai Vana

 Jai Vana can be found by passing through the courtyard with the cold drinks.
 Then go through the archway and past the restaurant.
-Finally you’ll start to see a sign and a structure with a corrugated tin roof.
-It’s perhaps 10 minute walk from the first courtyard.
+Finally, you’ll start to see a sign and a structure with a corrugated tin roof.
+It’s perhaps a 10-minute walk from the first courtyard.

 They will check your tickets again here and warn you about taking photos without a camera ticket and they’re definitely watching you here!